silksil/personalLearnings/productivity.md

 ## Habits
 ### Define how you work
+By reducing the need to make decisions about deep work moment by moment, I can preserve more mental energy for the deep thinking itself.
+* To make the most out of your deep work sessions, build rituals of the same level of strictness and idiosyncrasy as the important thinkers mentioned previously.
+    * Where you’ll will work and for how long.
+    * How you’ll work once you start to work.
+    * How you’ll support your work.
+* […] don’t waste mental energy figuring out what you need in the moment

 ### Focus on what is important
 ### Be accountable
 ### Measure
+Act on Lead Measures […] Lag measures describe the think you’re ultimately trying to improve. […] Lead measus, on the other hand, “measures the new behaviour that will drive success on the lag measures.”
 ### Remove distractions
 ### Embrace downtime and boredom
+Once your brain has become accustomed to on-demand distraction, Nass discovered, it’s hard to shake the addiction even when you want to concentrate.
+To put this more concretely: If every moment of potential boredom in your life—say, having to wait five minutes in line or sit alone in a restaurant until a friend arrives—is relieved with a quick glance at your smartphone, then your brain has likely been rewired to a point where, like the “mental wrecks” in Nass’s research, it’s not ready for deep work—even if you regularly schedule time to practice this concentration.

+Downtime helps recharge the energy needed to work deeply The authors of this study, led by the Dutch psychologist Ap Dijksterhuis, set out to prove that some decisions are better left to your unconscious mind to untangle.
+* Don’t take breaks from distraction.
+Instead take breaks from focus.
+* Schedule in advance when you’ll use the Internet, and then avoid it altogether outside these times.
 ### Structure your deep thinking

 ### Elimenate roadblocks